Instability keeps Iraqi savings in property - or under mattress

 The exchange mounted a big public relations drive in January to promote a $1.27 billion offer of shares by Iraqi mobile telephone firm Asiacell, the country's largest-ever flotation and the first big one since Saddam was ousted.

-The offer was a success - the listing doubled the bourse's capitalisation to $9.2 billion.
-But foreign investors, including parent Qatar Telecom, bought about 70 percent of the offer, and it was not seen as signalling the arrival of an equity culture in Iraq.
+The offer was a success - the listing doubled the bourse's capitalization to $9.2 billion.
+But foreign investors, including parent Qatar Telecom, bought about 70 percent of the offer, and it was not seen as signaling the arrival of an equity culture in Iraq.

 "The trend to buy shares or bonds is still almost non- existent, except when Asiacell sold shares because people trust that company," said Mudher Kasim, a former deputy central bank governor.